Honorlock Resources for Instructors

 Before using Honorlock, please note:

 - If Honorlock's A.I. detects suspicious behavior, an Honorlock proctor may "pop in" to check on the student.
-If the student is experiencing technical trouble (e.g., their webcam has turned off), the Honorlock representative will attempt to assist the student.
+If the student is experiencing technical trouble (e.g., their webcam has turned off), the Honorlock representative may attempt to assist the student.
 If a student is not complying with your exam instructions, the student will be warned and the exam session flagged.

 - Honorlock never makes determinations of academic misconduct.
 For this reason, instructors are responsible for revewing red-flagged exam recordings and are encouraged to spot-check yellow-flagged and green-flagged recordings as time permits them.